Gov. Cooper announces more than $655 million given to child care centers - NewsBreak

 COLUMBUS COUNTY, N.C.
 (WECT) - State agencies have paused funding to the Columbus County Sheriff’s Office, citing concerns about racist comments made by Sheriff Jody Greene, who was suspended pending the hearing on a petition for removal.
 The N.C.
 Governor’s Highway Safety Program requires grant recipients to comply with...

-LAURINBURG, N.C. — A South Carolina-based food processor known for supplying U.S. military combat rations will build a facility in North Carolina, creating 440 jobs in a county with one of the state’s highest jobless rates.
-SO-PAK-CO Inc. and Gov. Roy Cooper announced on Tuesday the company’s $85...
+LAURINBURG, N.C.
+(AP) — A South Carolina-based food processor known for supplying U.S. military combat rations will build a facility in North Carolina, creating 440 jobs in a county with one of the state’s highest jobless rates.
+SO-PAK-CO Inc. and Gov. Roy Cooper announced on Tuesday the company’s $85 million investment in a new processing […]

-‘Widely ignored’: Law enforcement in NC are not following protections for drug users, study says

-CHARLOTTE — A new study shows law enforcement in North Carolina aren’t following some legal protections provided for drug users by the state’s syringe service programs.
-The initiative gives clean needles to people who use drugs as a way to prevent disease and encourage treatment.
-Channel 9′s...

 North Carolina facility will cook and freeze-dry MREs for the military, bringing 440 jobs